filamentphp/filament/packages/actions/docs/10-upgrade-guide.md

 #### Action execution with forms

-In v2, you were able to externalise action logic to a function, like so:
+In v2, if you passed a string to the `action()` function, and used a modal, the method with that name on the class would be run when the modal was submitted:

 ```php
  Action::make('import_data')
     ->action('importData')